Texas Project FIRST (Region 9 ESC) resources related to Employment & Independent Living:

 Person Directed Planning Guidelines (PDF) - This document is a resource from Texas Dept. of Aging & Disability Services.
 The document provides direction to individuals, families, professionals, providers, and local authorities in developing a person directed plan with emphasis on self-determination and the achievement of personal outcomes for people with intellectual and developmental disabilities receiving community services and supports.

-Proyecto Vision - A project of the World Institute on Disability, Proyecto Visión released this in-depth analysis of the challenges Latinos with disabilities face in the U.S. job market.
-The report includes promising employment practices and individual success stories from across the country.
+Proyecto Vision - A project of the World Institute on Disability, Proyecto Visión released this in-depth analysis of the challenges Latinos with disabilities face in the U.S. job market: Latinos with Disabilities in the US – English (PDF) / Latinos con Discapacidades en Estados Unidos – Español (PDF).

 Research and Training Center on Independent Living (University of Kansas) - The RTC/IL conducts research that can be used to enhance Independent Living (IL) for people with disabilities.
 The web site provides links IL to resources and highlights RTC/IL projects, which cover a range of issues – including vocational rehab, transportation, housing, emergency preparedness, and access to healthcare – that influence community living for people with disabilities.